mchenggit/kabanero-event/architecture/README.md

 ![Motivating Scenarios ](MotivationScenarios.jpg)

 First, definitions:
-- A strategy defines a single high level pipeline, and is triggered by events external to the strategy itself.
-For example, the strategy `Svc-A` is triggered by `Push` events generated as a result of a `Push` to a source repository.
+- A `strategy` defines a single high level pipeline, consisting of one or more `stages.
+- A `strategy` is triggered by an event to its starting `stage`.
+For example, the `stage` Build is triggered by the `Start_build` event.
-- A strategy is consist of one or more `stages`, each triggered by an event internal to the strategy.
+- Each of the internal `stages` is triggered by an event internal to the strategy.
 - Each `stage` of strategy is implemented by some other tool,  such as a Travis build (not yet supported by Kanabero), or a Tekton pipeline.
 - Though not shown in the diagram, each stage may contain input and output parameters.